-UN Women was established by General Assembly Resolution 64/289 on system-wide coherence to assist Member States and the UN system in progressing more effectively and efficiently towards the goal of achieving system.
-It is also widely acknowledged that the UN development system must evolve to meet the challenges posed by a rapidly changing external development environment.
-Key drivers of this change include, among others, the decline of importance and level of official development assistance, the proliferation of development actors, growing numbers of middle-income countries, rising inequality and multiplying humanitarian crises.
+UN Women was established by General Assembly Resolution 64/289 on system-wide coherence to assist Member States and the UN system in progressing more effectively and efficiently towards the goal of achieving

-See https://sustainabledevelopment.un.org/sdgs
+31 See https://sustainabledevelopment.un.org/sdgs

-UNDG.
+32 UNDG.
 2015.
 ECOSOC Dialogue on the "Longer-term Positioning of the UN Development System in the Context of the 2030 Agenda for Sustainable Development", Second Phase.
 UNDG Perspectives on Functions.

-UNDG 2015.
+35 UNDG 2015.
 See also Jenks and Aklilu 2014; Burley and Malik 2015; Jenks and Jones 2013.

-The upcoming quadrennial comprehensive policy review (QCPR) of the General Assembly of operational activities for development will also provide an important opportunity for Member States to transform this instrument into a more strategic framework for guiding the UN development system in its support for the implementation of the 2030 Agenda.
+36 The upcoming quadrennial comprehensive policy review (QCPR) of the General Assembly of operational activities for development will also provide an important opportunity for Member States to transform this instrument into a more strategic framework for guiding the UN development system in its support for the implementation of the 2030 Agenda.
 Source: UNDG.
 2015.
 ECOSOC Dialogue on the "Longer-term Positioning of the UN Development System in the Context of the 2030 Agenda for Sustainable Development", Second Phase.

-GEEW.
-The entity was designed "fit-for-purpose" in that its mandate cuts across the three pillars of the United Nations (development, peace and security, and human rights), and integrates normative support, coordination functions and operational activities (see below).
+GEEW.37 The entity was designed "fit-for-purpose" in that its mandate cuts across the three pillars of the United Nations (development, peace and security, and human rights), and integrates normative support, coordination functions and operational activities (see below).
 UN Women is strategically positioned to advance GEEW within the context of a more coherent UN system, making the entity's establishment a notable milestone in the UN reform process.
 UN Women's intergovernmental normative, operational, and inter-agency coordination roles are outlined as follows:

-- Normative role: Support inter-governmental bodies, such as CSW, ECOSOC and the General Assembly in their formulation of policies, global standards and norms - Operational role: Help Member States implement international standards and forge effective partnerships with civil society - Coordination role: Promote the accountability of the UN system on GEEW, including regular monitoring of system-wide progress, and more broadly mobilizing and convening key stakeholders to ensure greater coherence and gender mainstreaming across the United Nations
+- Normative role: Support inter-governmental bodies, such as CSW, ECOSOC and the General Assembly in their formulation of policies, global standards and norms - Operational role: Help Member States implement international standards and forge effective partnerships with civil society - Coordination role: Promote the accountability of the UN system on GEEW, including regular monitoring of system-wide progress, and more broadly mobilizing and convening key stakeholders to ensure greater coherence and gender mainstreaming across the United Nations38

 UN Women operates under an Executive Director at the level of Under-Secretary-General.
 It comprises Pillar 1 on Intergovernmental support, coordination and strategic partnerships and Pillar 2 on Policy and programme activities, each led by an Assistant-Secretary-General.
 UN Women's structure also includes the Management and Administration Division, the Human Resources Office, and the Independent Evaluation Office.
-In addition, there are six ROs (in Nairobi, Cairo, Dakar,
+In addition, there are six ROS (in Nairobi, Cairo, Dakar, Bangkok, Panama and Istanbul), six MCOs, 47 COs and 30 programme presence countries.39